vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Get-VCFCertificateThumbprint.md

 ### -vcenter

-Retrieve the certificate thumbprint for vCenter Server.
+Switch to retrieve the certificate thumbprints for a vCenter Server instance.

 ```yaml
 Type: SwitchParameter